-Based on our understanding of the Company/industry, we identified that the principal risks of noncompliance with laws and regulations related to breaches of UK regulatory principles, such as those governed by the Prudential Regulation Authority and the Financial Conduct Authority, and we considered the extent to which non-compliance might have a material effect on the Solvency and Financial Condition Report.
-We also considered those laws and regulations that have a direct impact on the Solvency and Financial Condition Report such as the Solvency II Regulations 2015.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the Solvency and Financial Condition Report

-(including the risk of override of controls), and determined that the principal risks were related to management bias in accounting estimates and judgemental areas of the SFCR.
+Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK regulatory principles, such as those governed by the Prudential Regulation Authority and the Financial Conduct Authority, and we considered the extent to which non-compliance might have a material effect on the Solvency and Financial Condition Report.
+We also considered those laws and regulations.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the Solvency and Financial Condition Report (including the risk of override of controls), and determined that the principal risks were related to posting of inappropriate journals and management bias in accounting estimates.
 Audit procedures performed included:

-- Discussions with the Board, management, internal audit, management involved in the risk and compliance functions and the company's legal function, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud; - Assessment of matters reported on the whistleblowing helpline and the results of management's investigation of such matters; - Reading key correspondence with the Prudential Regulation Authority and the Financial Conduct Authority in relation to compliance with laws and regulations; - Reviewing relevant meeting minutes; - Testing, and challenging where appropriate, the assumptions and judgements made by management in their significant accounting estimates, particularly in relation to the Solvency II technical provisions and judgements made in the calculation of the Solvency Capital Requirement; - Identifying and testing journal entries and adjustments, in particular, journal entries posted with unusual account combinations or posted by unexpected users; and - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.
+- Discussions with the Board, management, internal audit, the risk and compliance functions and the company's legal function, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud; - · Assessment of matters reported on the whistleblowing helpline and the results of investigations of such matters; - Reading key correspondence with the Prudential Regulation Authority and the Financial Conduct Authority in relation to compliance with laws and regulations; - Reviewing relevant company meeting minutes: - Testing, and challenging where appropriate, the assumptions and judgements made in establishing significant accounting estimates, particularly in relation to the Solvency II technical provisions and judgements made in the calculation of the Solvency Capital Requirement: - Identifying and testing journal entries, in particular, journal entries posted with unusual account combinations, those posted by unexpected users, those posted after quarter close or those with unusual words; and - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.